dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T85: Love is unconditional and transcends gender.
+### T85: Love, regardless of gender, should be recognized.

 |Support|
 |---|